Coding-m/weather_app/README.md

 # weather_app
-weather app using html and css
+weather app using html and css and javascript